Mann-tech13/Motion-alert/README.md

 # Motion-alert
-<h4>Made a project that detects movement of any object or a person, detects a video and sends to the author via mail.
-It also saves all the frames that detects movement.
-Go through readme for deep understanding of my project</h4>
+<h4>Made a project that detects movement of any object or a person, detects a video and sends it to the author via mail.
+It also saves all the frames that detect movement.
+Go through readme for a deep understanding of my project</h4>

 # OpenCV: Open Source Computer Vision Library